Top-Notch Education. Incredible Value.

 *Border State Award can only be combined with Mark Twain Level 2 or Black & Gold Level 2

 Unless noted, all scholarships/fee reductions require recipients to enroll at Mizzou the first semester after high school graduation.
 Some scholarships/fee reductions are subject to change without notice.
 They are not to be regarded as offers to contract.
 Financial aid awards from all sources (federal, state, institutional or private aid) may not exceed the annual cost of attendance assigned by MU.
-Scholarships requiring a separate application (including ScholarshipUniverse Application, Stamps, Brooks, Mizzou Scholars, and all Scholars & Fellows programs in the Honors College) have a due date of Dec.
+Scholarships requiring a separate application (including ScholarshipUniverse Application, Stamps, Brooks, and all Scholars & Fellows programs in the Honors College) have a due date of Dec.
 1. The recommended date to apply for Admission to meet this deadline is Nov.
 15. Scholarships are only applicable to the fall and spring semesters; therefore, students cannot receive these awards in the summer semester.
 Students starting in the middle of the academic year (Spring term) will receive half of the scholarship award for their first term of entry.

 See MoreMore scholarships for Nonresidents